salsify/omniauth-multi-provider/README.md

 # OmniAuth MultiProvider

-This is a simple extension to [omniauth](https://github.com/omniauth/omniauth) for supporting multiple identity provider instances of a given type e.g. multiple SAML identity providers.
+This is a simple extension to [omniauth](https://github.com/omniauth/omniauth) for supporting multiple identity provider instances of a given type e.g. multiple SAML or OAuth2 identity providers.
 It is a generalization of the [omniauth-multi-provider-saml](https://github.com/salsify/omniauth-multi-provider-saml).